chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 The ``knife opc`` subcommand is used to manage organizations and users in Chef Server 12.

 .. note:: Administrator permissions are required to add, remove, or edit users.
 To manage organizations, or change a user's assignment to an organization, the pivotal key is required.
-To grant a user administrator permissions, use ``chef-server-ctl grant-server-admin-permissions USER_NAME`` on the Chef server. `See chef-server-ctl for details </ctl_chef_server.html>`__.
+To grant a user administrator permissions, use ``chef-server-ctl grant-server-admin-permissions USER_NAME`` on the Chef Infra Server. `See chef-server-ctl for details </ctl_chef_server.html>`__.

 .. note:: Review the list of `common options </knife_options.html>`__ available to this (and all) knife subcommands and plugins.